damianhakert/damianhakert.github.io/source/handbook/support/index.md

 If you are unable to help the customer and their instance is in a critical state (unavailable, uncertainty of data loss, etc.), you should escalate the PD incident to Second Level support.
 They will be able to assist you.

+In a crisis situation (defined as an emergency that takes longer than an hour to resolve, and/or multiple people are or need to be involved), start a google doc that is open to the customer and the wider team at GitLab, and keep track of the issues and ideas there.
+ZenDesk's 'linear' display of communication with a customer is not as effective in crisis situations, and the majority of developers do not have access to ZenDesk in the first place.
+Announce the google doc in the appropriate slack channel (#operations, #development, #general) so that individuals can contribute solutions and ideas.
+When the crisis has been resolved, be sure to transfer pertinent know-how from the google doc to relevant documentation, handbooks, and/or issue trackers, so that the google doc can be deprecated a.s.a.p.

 ## GitLab.com downtime

 When GitLab.com goes down a PD incident will be triggered as well, so the flow is the same as emergency tickets